LandonTClipp/LandonTClipp.github.io/docs/blog/posts/golang-profile-guided-optimizations.md

 ## What gets optimized and why?

 The Go compiler has this concept called an "inlining budget".
-The budget controls the maximum number of nodes that a function can have before its considered not inlinable.
+The budget controls the maximum number of syntatical nodes that a function can have before its considered not inlinable.
 A node is roughly analagous to the number of nodes in the program's Abstract Syntax Tree (AST), or rather each individual element of a piece of code, like a name declaration, an assignment, a constant declaration, function calls etc. By default, the [`inlineMaxBudget`](https://github.com/golang/go/blob/go1.21.0/src/cmd/compile/internal/inline/inl.go#L46) has a value of 80, which means that any functions with more than 80 nodes are not inlinable.
 If you have profiled your program and the profiler has determined your particular function is "hot", then the [budget increases to 2000](https://github.com/golang/go/blob/go1.21.0/src/cmd/compile/internal/inline/inl.go#L76).

 ### `pgoinlinebudget`